useblocks/sphinx-bazel/docs/source/index.rst

 Motivation
 ----------

-This sphinx extension is based on the needs of a software development team inside a german automotive company.
+This Sphinx extension is based on the needs of a software development team inside a german automotive company.

 The project team was searching a small and practical way to add project-specific information (like requirements, test-cases, user manuals) to Bazel objects and accumulate this information inside a single